-Pages 2-6 present scores for each topic area on the survey.
+Pages 2-6 present overall survey results in scale scores ranging from 100 (low) to 500 (high) or percentages ranging from 0 (low) to 100 (high).
 These scores aggregate individual student responses at the school level to inform a broad swath of perceptions about school climate and social-emotional skills.
-Pages 2-5 present survey results in scale scores ranging from 100 (low) to 500 (high), which can be interpreted as: